 Additionally, peroxide douching can lead to irritation of the vagina and vulva.
-In one study on hydrogen peroxide douching, more than 30 percent of participants reported vaginal irritation.
+In one study on hydrogen peroxide douching, more than of participants reported vaginal irritation.

 It’s important to treat BV as soon as possible.
-If left untreated, it can increase your risk for STIs, including HIV and genital herpes.
+If left untreated, it can for STIs, including HIV and genital herpes.
 It also increases your risk for pregnancy complications, such as premature birth and low birth weight.

 Treatment for BV involves a course of antibiotics.
 You’ll need to get a prescription from your doctor.
 Sex partners with a penis typically don’t require treatment, but sex partners with a vagina should be tested.